softindex/datakernel/README.md

 algorithms.
 2. Developing **embedded servers and services** that are tailored to specific business application instead of "config file"-configured servers.
-3. Focus on **function composition and OOP design** to develop complicated services from simple building blocks and strategies.
+3. Focus on **functional composition and OOP design** to develop complicated services from simple building blocks and strategies.
-4. No multithreaded overhead.
-All worker threads are **single-threaded** and interact within common threadsafe shared state.
+4. No multi-threading overhead.
+All worker threads are essentially **single-threaded** but can interact with each other and common threadsafe shared state.
-5. Up-to-date **CSP, Promises, bytecode generation, LSMT, CRDT and OT** technologies.
+5. Modern **CSP, Promises, bytecode generation, LSMT, CRDT and OT** technologies.

 ## Getting started